composer/composer/doc/01-basic-usage.md

 [Packagist](https://packagist.org/) is the main Composer repository.
 A Composer repository is basically a package source: a place where you can get packages from.
 Packagist aims to be the central repository that everybody uses.
-This means that you can automatically `require` any package that is available there.
+This means that you can automatically `require` any package that is available there, without further specifying where Composer should look for the package.

 If you go to the [Packagist website](https://packagist.org/) (packagist.org), you can browse and search for packages.